 Do I have to pay for a replacement key fob?

 Yes.
-If you have lost a key fob or need an extra one, you will have to pay.
+If you have lost a key fob or need an extra one, you will have to pay for a new one.

-How do I order a additional key fob?
+How do I order an additional key fob?

-- Go to derby.gov.uk/pay-it or the payment counter at The Council House
+- You can pay online or at the payment counter at The Council House

-- Send proof of payment to the leasehold manager
+- Send proof of your payment to the Leasehold Team

-- We will contact you once your new fob is ready
+- We'll contact you when your new fob is ready

 My key fob is faulty will I have to pay for a new one?

 No, if the key fob is faulty, we will replace it free of charge.
-To replace a faulty key fob, contact the Leasehold Manager.
+To replace a faulty key fob, contact the Leasehold Team.